 All campaigns have a ramping period of 2 - 4 weeks so it is important to allow time for the campaign to learn.

 Additionally, it’s important to keep in mind that the targeted traffic of a brand awareness campaign lives at the very top of your funnel, so it’ll take a bit longer to get them to the point of conversion than a retargeting campaign, which targets traffic in your mid and lower funnel.

 Finally, analyze your campaign performance

-Because a Brand Awareness campaign lives in the top of your funnel, its performance will be reflected through different metrics than your mid and lower funnel campaigns.
+Because a Brand Awareness campaign lives at the top of your funnel, its performance will be reflected through different metrics than your mid and lower-funnel campaigns.

 Check out our brand awareness performance and optimization tips for more info.